hivesolutions/appier/doc/models.md

 The following keywords can be added to configure the attribute further:

-* `index` - Boolean or string indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute and `simple` that creates the most basic index type
+* `index` - Boolean, string or list indicating if an index should be created for this attribute in the data source (faster searches), if a string is used then that string is used as the type to be used in the index creation, special keywords include `all` which will ensures creation of all types of indexes for the attribute and `simple` that creates the most basic index type
 * `initial` - Value indicating the initial value that should be placed in the model